amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 MegaAGS for Minimig-AGA_MiSTer
 ==============================

-Important notice: Since 2020.07.01 releases include a new custom made kickstart ROM and makes use of the new shared folder functionality for game data backups.
-If upgrading from an earlier release it is recommended to remove all old files before upgrading.

-Also, always make sure you run the latest MiSTer main and Minimig core.

 Setup:
 ------
-- Copy MegaAGS.hdf, MegaAGS-Kickstart.rom and the "shared" directory from
+- Copy MegaAGS.hdf, MegaAGS-Saves.hdf, MegaAGS-Kickstart.rom and the "shared"
-  the Amiga directory to /games/Amiga on the MiSTer SD card.
+  directory from the Amiga directory to /games/Amiga on the MiSTer SD card.

+- When updating to a new version of the main HDF image, keep your old MegaAGS-Saves.hdf so any saved games are carried over.

 - Copy minimig.cfg and minimig_vadjust.dat from the config directory to the corresponding directory on MiSTer.
 The vadjust file contains viewport crop